Tools

 Modern copper pans—including ours—tend to be lined with stainless steel, which makes for a more durable pan than the more traditional (but much higher-maintenance) tin-lined copper pans.

-Copper’s ability to heat up and cool down rapidly makes for a great addition to your cookware collection.
+Copper’s ability to heat up and cool down rapidly is just one the reasons it makes for a great addition to your cookware collection

-• Copper pans offers excellent heat responsiveness and distribution.
+• Copper pans offers unmatched heat responsiveness and distribution, perfect for often-temperamental recipes like jam, caramel, and chocolate.

-• They make for a beautiful statement piece to display in your kitchen.
+• Cooking skill aside, they are aesthetically beautiful and make for a beautiful statement piece to display in your kitchen.

 The expense—and lack of induction compatibility—can be a deal breaker for some cooks when it comes to copper pans.